w3f/PSPs/PSPs/psp-22.md

     ZeroSenderAddress,
     /// Returned if a safe transfer check fails (e.g. if the receiving contract does not accept tokens).
     SafeTransferCheckFailed(String),
 }

-enum PSP22ReceiverError {
-    /// Returned if a transfer is rejected.
-    TransferRejected(String),
-}
 ```